Bachelor of Music

 The Curriculum

-All students must complete a set of core requirements (Basic Music courses) comprising courses drawn from history & culture, theory, and performance.
+All students must complete a set of core requirements (Core Music courses) comprising courses drawn from history & culture, theory, and performance.
 This constitutes a prescribed educational foundation that all students are required to have in common.

 The History & Culture core introduces the concept of music from global as well as Western art music perspectives.
 Introduction to Music & Society (HMU111H1) locates music as a social phenomenon and explores its contexts and meanings throughout the world.
-The two Historical Survey courses (HMU126H1 and HMU225H1) trace the evolution of Western music from the Medieval period to the present: examples representing various repertoires and styles are given, but the emphasis in these courses is placed just as much on the research techniques and critical writing skills needed to explore the repertoire as a whole and communicate ideas about it effectively.
+The two Historical Survey courses (HMU125H1 and HMU226H1) trace the evolution of Western music from the Baroque period to the present: examples representing various repertoires and styles are given, but the emphasis in these courses is placed just as much on the research techniques and critical writing skills needed to explore the repertoire as a whole and communicate ideas about it effectively.
 Lastly, students must choose one HMU elective of their choice to complete this portion of the core requirement.
 Students in the Jazz programs complete the first two courses in the History & Culture core (HMU111H1 & HMU126H1) and then take two courses in Jazz History (JMU210H1 and JMU215H1).

-Basic Music courses (printed in Bold in the program-specific charts) are required and are taken in the year specified.
-They cannot be dropped.
-Students who fail a Basic Music course are required to enroll in that course the next academic session in which they register.
-Failure to do so will result in a zero for the course.
-The Basic Music courses are followed by courses that are required for the specific program.
-In addition to these, all programs require the completion of a specific number of Music Electives and Breadth Electives.
-Music Elective is any Faculty of Music course (excluding Basic Music Courses) that is not required for the specific program.
-A minimum of 4.0 credits in Breadth Electives must be completed, with the exception of the History, Culture & Theory specialization that requires 5.0 credits and the Comprehensive Studies program that permits up to 8.0 credits.
 Within the Breadth Electives, a required minimum of 3.0 credits must be from courses in the Faculty of Arts & Science, with the exception of the specialization in History, Culture & Theory, which requires at least 4.0 credits.
 Students are free to choose from any of the courses in the Arts & Science Calendar, provided prerequisites and corequisites are met.
 Faculty of Music students are not permitted to take courses with the MUS prefix.
 1.0 credit of the Breadth Electives may be from the prescribed list of academic Music courses, which are listed at the bottom of this page.
 The Breadth Elective requirement does not apply to the Artist Diploma programs.
-Within the 20.0 credit requirement, students are also required to complete 0.5 credits of a Genre/Style requirement from a prescribed list of courses.

 The requirements for each specialization are indicated in the appropriate chart.
 It is recommended that students enroll in the appropriate courses indicated in the chart corresponding to their program and year of study.
 While a certain degree of flexibility is possible, students are encouraged to plan their proposed course loads in advance, in order to ensure successful completion of the program in the prescribed number of years.
 Note that prerequisites for courses may not be listed in the chart, but these must be taken.
 Students are responsible for fulfilling prerequisites; students enrolled in courses for which they do not have the published prerequisites may have their registration in those courses cancelled at any time without warning.
 Transferring to another option within the same genre (Classical or Jazz) is possible later than the end of Year 1, but the time required to complete the degree may be extended.